TheRosettaFoundation/SOLAS-Match/README.md

   - "Audiovisual Sign Off"
 - Updates to Linguist Certificates and Letter
 - Filter on home page only shows language pairs for which the linguist has claimable tasks
+- When a Phrase compare analysis is generated for a top level Job pair, the complementary compare analyses are generated and stored in the TWB Platform database.

 ## Version 15.0